kevburnsjr/batchy/README.md

 are well tuned, the client may not even experience added latency in most cases.
 These efficiency improvements can improve stability and scalability while lowering server costs.

 This is a general purpose library for concurrent batching of any sort of operation one might desire.
+It could be used to batch SQL Inserts, API Calls, Disk Writes, Queue Production, etc. It hides asynchronous processing behind a syncronous interface.

 The [example](examples/example.go) below illustrates an HTTP server writing strings to a file.